pkpaing/GovTech-Assessment/README.md

 The code is written in Python and utilizes pandas for data processing.
 Docker is used to containerize the application, and GitHub Actions is set up for continuous integration and deployment.

+For deployment using cloud services, a summary can be found in cloud_deployment.md and its corresponding architecture diagram in cloud_architecture_diagram.md.

+An architecture diagram for this project can be found in project_architecture_diagram.md

 ## Assumptions

 1. **Output Files for Tasks:**